Licensed limo from Amherstburg to Pearson Airport. Sedan $750, SUV $850, Van $995. Rate guaranteed at booking.

 Replace with photo

-The $750 sedan fare from Amherstburg includes several components that aren't itemized separately but are present in full: a commercially licensed and insured vehicle, a driver with professional credentials, door-to-door pickup at your Amherstburg address, direct routing to the Pearson departure terminal, real-time flight tracking on return trips, and a meet-and-greet in the arrivals hall.
-These are standard parts of the service, not upgrades with a separate price tag.
+The $750 sedan fare is a complete price.
+It covers a commercially licensed and insured vehicle, a TNC-regulated driver, door-to-door pickup at your Amherstburg address, direct routing to the correct Pearson departure terminal, real-time flight monitoring on return trips, and a meet and greet at arrivals with a name sign in the terminal.
+None of these are add-ons priced separately.
+They are standard components of every trip.

 IMAGE B